 My graduate students study postglacial rebound in North America, northern and Western Europe, Alaska, and the interaction with ice sheet dynamics and mantle convection.
 For modelling we use a model based on the finite-element software Abaqus in combination with a Python or Fortran program.
 The model has been extended for rotational dynamics and tidal dissipation in planetary bodies, such as Jupiter’s moon Io.

-On the observation side our group mainly studies the effect of postglacial rebound in the gravity field, but also in deformation and sea level measurements.
+On the observation side our group mainly studies the effect of postglacial rebound in the gravity field, but also in GPS and sea level measurements.